NewOrbit/twotime/README.md

     twotime start --date 2018-10-20

-Or an offset with `--offset` (or `-o` for short) - the number of days in the past e.g. offset of 1 is yesterday
+Also you can use an offset with `--offset` (or `-o` for short) for the number of days in the past.
+For example an offset of 1 is yesterday:

     twotime start -o 1